 In 1927 in southern Colorado, Josepa is accused of witchcraft by a local priest for using the healing practices passed down from her Native mother.
 Fighting for her family’s reputation and way of life, Sepa finds strength in worldly and otherworldly sources.

 When Magdalena, an ecologist, inherits her great-grandmother Wilhelmina’s Vermont property, she and her astrophysicist husband decide to turn the old farm into a summer science camp for teens.
 As Magda struggles with both personal and professional responsibilities, the boundary between science and myth begins to blur.

 Rich in historical and cultural detail, This Fierce Blood combines magical realism with themes of maternal ancestral inheritance, and also explores the ways Hispano/Indigenous traditions both conflicted and wove together, shaping the distinctive character of the American Southwest.
 Readers of Téa Obreht and Ruth Ozeki will find much to admire in this debut novel.

-Silver Medal Winner of an Independent Publisher Book Award in Multicultural Fiction
+2022 Independent Publisher Book Award Silver Medal Winner in Multicultural Fiction

 2022 Housatonic Book Award Finalist